 What does it mean if I don't have morning sickness?

 If you don't have morning sickness, don't worry, it is not a problem and is completely normal.
-We believe morning sickness occurs due to the large quantities of hormones produced during pregnancy but other factors such as "low blood sugar, increased stomach acid, stress and fatigue can also contribute" explain Pampers.
+We believe morning sickness occurs due to changes in hormone levels with the large quantities of hormones produced during pregnancy but other factors such as "low blood sugar, increased stomach acid, stress and fatigue can also contribute" explain Pampers.

 Some women may suffer from nausea but no vomiting or no symptoms at all.
 If you avoid all morning sickness and nausea, count yourself lucky.
 At least you have dodged one of the many less than pleasant pregnancy side effects.

 We asked our #mumtribe community of mums on Facebook what helped their morning sickness and here are some of our favourite answers:

 Katie Gleeson: "I swear by the seasick travel bands, they helped me on both my pregnancies, I recommend them to everyone."

 Fiona Clewer: "I started with morning sickness at week 9 and was still being sick a couple of hours after having my baby boy and the only thing that ever made any difference (and only worked sometimes) was sipping ginger beer.
 Even water made me vomit."

 Patrice McDonald: "Dry cream crackers helped...plus crystallised ginger (easier to cope with than raw ginger).
 I later asked the GP for anti-sickness tablets, but in the end they prescribed antacids which really helped (much better than just drinking Gaviscon by the bottle)!"